 - Students are generally admitted for the fall semester.

 - Applicants should have their materials submitted by the end of January and no later than the end of March to be considered for the following fall semester.
 Those who are planning to apply for a teaching assistantship with the English Language Center must submit their application materials to the TESOL program by no later than mid January.

 - There is no provisional or conditional admission.

 ENGLISH LANGUAGE PROFICIENCY:

 All applicants whose first language is not English, even those with a degree from an English-language institution, must provide English language competency scores.

-- For the TOEFL, the following overall minimum score is required: 100 on the internet-based test (iBT) with no subscore below 22; 250 on the computer-based test; or 600 on the paper-based test.
+- For the TOEFL, the following minimum scores are strongly recommended: 100 on the internet-based test (iBT) with no subscore below 22; 250 on the computer-based test; or 600 on the paper-based test.
 The iBT is strongly preferred.

-- For the IELTS, an overall minimum score of 7.0 is required, with no subscore below 6.5.
+- For the IELTS, an overall minimum score of 7.0 is recommended (6.5 is required by MSU), with no subscore below 6.5.

 - The test scores must be valid for up to two years prior to the beginning of the enrollment semester.

 - Test scores must be sent directly to MSU from the testing agency.
 For the TOEFL, MSU's institution code is 1465 and the department code is 04 (linguistics).